zeldaret/mm/docs/tools.md

 Runs a make from clean and checks if new warnings have been produced: we use Jenkins to check this as well, but you should run this before opening a PR.

+You can specify how many threads you would like this to run with by adding the `-jN` flag.
+Where N is the number of threads.
+By default this will run using 1 thread (-j1).

+Run `check_new_warnings.sh -h` for more information.

 ### `tools/warnings_count/update_current_warnings.sh`

 If you have to add new warnings, **and have permission from the leads**, run this to update the file used for warnings comparison.